-If you know how to use Instagram or Twitter, hashtags should be familiar to you.
+If you know how to use Instagram or Twitter or Instagram for marketing, hashtags should be familiar to you.
 But do you know how to use them strategically?

 Hashtags are everywhere these days.
 You see them on Twitter, Instagram, Pinterest, Google+, and Facebook.

 As a marketer, you can’t ignore them.
 You need to know how to strategically implement these tagged topics.
 Hashtags can expand your content reach, amplify your brand, target your market, get your content found, improve your SEO, and more.

 In this article, I’ll give you three core hashtag strategies for any social site.
 I’ll also include a brief intro to #hashtags for you newbies!